 An extension application may be made by the Secretary at any time while a family preservation order is in force.

-Once an extension application is made the order continues in force until the Court makes the decision.
+Once an extension application is made the order continues in force until the Children’s Court makes the decision.

-Can a notice of direction be given under a family preservation order?
+Can a notice of direction be given under a Family Preservation Order?

-The direction should be:
+The direction must be:

 - in the best interests of the child, and for their wellbeing, that is, specifically aimed at preventing harm to the child or the child's circumstances leading to a breach of the order on the basis of unsatisfactory conditions